sapphirecat/devproxy/README.md

 These options are fully independent; neither implies the other.

+# Compatibility

+Extensively revamped into a library-oriented package in October 2014.
+Tested with go1.3.3 and goproxy commit 30564e6cf38efb68e3ab8ef640cdd04b34ac1f44.
+Currently expected to remain stable.

 # Why?

 A staging environment should be as close to production as physically possible.